Alleria1809/Alleria1809.github.io/README.md

 ## Work Experience
 **Machine Learning Research Intern @ SylphAI Inc. (_Sep 2023 - Present_)**
-- Optimize SylphAI **recommendation system** matching goals and candidates leveraging **GPT-4**.
-Define dataset scopes, training strategies and evaluation metrics and sampled 4000 records.
-Build Reasoning and Rating GPT to enhance retriever and ranker.
+- Enhanced SylphAI's **recommendation system** by leveraging the power of **OpenAI’s GPT-4** to precisely match candidate goals.
+Defined dataset scopes, training strategies and evaluation metrics and sampled 4000 records.
+Built reasoning and rating GPT to enhance retriever and ranker.
+Designed an end-to-end evaluation for the new system.
-- Apply Self-instruct pipeline with prompt engineering to generate data, reducing manual cost by 50%.
-Creatively boost retriever efficiency using knowledge distillation.
-Tune instructions and increase model accuracy by 15%.
+- Implemented a self-instruct pipeline with prompt engineering to automate data generation, resulting in a 50% reduction in manual labor costs.
+Creatively boosted retriever efficiency using knowledge distillation.
+Increased model accuracy by 15% using instruction tuning.
+Created the relational database with constraints for the product.

 **Data Scientist Intern @ Adobe Inc. (_May 2023 – Aug 2023_)**